t-lock/coderschool_tw_hw1/README.md

 ## Notes:

 ### Known issues:
-* No real bonus objectives :(
+* Search query is case sensitive
 * The UI is straightforward with care taken to alignment, readability proportionality, but there is no real polish/flourish
-* Search query is case sensitive
+* The video walkthrough doesn't show human readable time on order confirmation, but that has been added since.

 ### Things that were challenging
 * Keeping track of the params in url when implementing the search form, adding a hidden input is something that didn't cross my mind but was suggested by a classmate.
 This is probably a very common technique in working with GET data